 The information requested below complies with the recommendations in DfE document KCSIE Part 3, September 2024, Recruitment, Selection and Pre-Employment Vetting.

 The School is legally required to carry out a number of pre-appointment checks which are detailed in the School's Recruitment, selection and disclosure policy and procedure.
 The information you are being asked to provide in this form is required so that the School can comply with those legal obligations should your application be successful.
 In order to be considered for a position at the School, you must complete this application form.
 A curriculum vitae will not be accepted in place of a completed application form.
-Please note that the School will carry out online searches on (see the School's Recruitment, selection and disclosure policy and procedure' for further information).
+Please note that the School will carry out online searches on shortlisted candidates (see the School's Recruitment, selection and disclosure policy and procedure' for further information).